ViktorChernykh/grape/README.md

 - Caches data in memory and on disk.
 - Supports setting expiration dates for cached items.
 - Provides options for different save policies (none, async, sync) when storing each data to disk.
-- Automatically removes expired data from memory and disk storage.
+- Removes expired data from memory and disk storage.

 ## Getting started